 This seems similarly linked to the status of the Tbilisi City Centre office.
 The SSA website shows 64 territorial units outside Tbilisi (excluding five in occupied territories) and 5 in Tbilisi, a total of 69.
 Tbilisi City Centre office is not included as a separate territorial unit (as it is also not in the activity report).
 The 2018 Twinning Project Review report also mentions 69 SSA/ESS territorial units when reporting on 15 applying the NSM.
 The Skills4Jobs FA, however, mentions 70 units when describing the baseline for Indicator 2.1 of 15 SSA/ESS implementing the NSM in 2017, but as per the Twinning Report this 15 includes only the 5 district offices for Tbilisi, not the City Centre office.
 On the other hand, the staffing lists for both those offices applying the NSM and the new SESA organization, includes the City Centre office as a separate service centre.

 - did the status of the Tbilisi City Centre office as a separate service centre in its own right change between 2018 and 2019, or between 2019 and 2020?
+The approach of Department was not to consider Tbilisi City Centre as a separate Service Centre.
+For today SESA consider it as a separate service provider.
+The total number of SSA territorial units was 70.

 It should be noted that whether there are 69 or 70 SSA territorial units, the requirement for 30% to be applying the NSM remains the same at 21 (20.7 for 69, 21 exactly for 70).